Getting started with Callback

 For information about real-time reporting for callbacks, see Real-time Reporting with Pulse.
 Callback activity is tracked as part of the queue reports.
 You can add a report widget that is based on the Callback Activity template to your Pulse dashboard.

-For information about Callback historical reporting using Genesys Customer Experience Insights (GCXI), see Callback reports, Callback Details Report, and Callback Summary Report in Historical Reporting with Genesys CX Insights.
+For information about Callback historical reporting using Genesys Customer Experience Insights (GCXI), see Callback reports, Callback Details Report, and Callback Summary Report in Work with Genesys CX Insights Reports.